B2B Debt Recovery – The 6 Archetypes of Debtors

 Which Mr Men character is your Debtor?

 Mr Men is a series of children’s books created by Roger Hargreaves.
 We grew up reading Mr Men books so we have used the characters from Mr Men books to make our analysis of the debtor archetypes more memorable.
-The B2B debtor archetypes that we have identified through research include:
+Here, the B2B debtors that we have identified through research include:

 2. Mr Forgetful (Incomplete evidence to support claim)

 Mr Forgetful has a short memory and forgets to pass on a message to a farmer about sheep loose in the lane.
-This is where our Client has incomplete evidence to support the claim and therefore it is difficult for our Client to properly demonstrate the claim to the other Debtor or the Debtor’s representatives.
+This is where our Client has incomplete evidence to support the claim.
+Therefore, it is difficult for our Client to properly demonstrate the claim to the other Debtor or the Debtor’s representatives.

 3. Mr Nonsense (Phoenix activity)